 Instant social success with long-term results in mind

-The nature of this campaign means we won’t have a full picture of its success for several years.
-However, we worked with the Society to decide upon measures of success for this first phase prior to launch and agreed that social metrics and website traffic would be the most immediate and effective indicators.
-In the first three months since launch the campaign has received 21 million impressions through both organic and paid advertising on multiple social media platforms, including Instagram, SnapChat, Facebook and YouTube.
-The campaign also tallied up over 4 million views on YouTube and an impressive 50,000 sessions on the website.
+Across the campaign, we worked with the Society to decide upon measures of success for this first phase prior to launch and agreed that social metrics and website traffic would be the most immediate and effective indicators.
+In the first three months since launch the campaign has received 52 million impressions through both organic and paid advertising on multiple social media platforms, including Instagram, SnapChat, Facebook and YouTube.
+The campaign also tallied up over 6.2 million views on social media, and an impressive 227,000 clicks on the website.

 Building on success